sappelhoff/sp_experiment/README.md

 needs to be present in `sp_experiment/experiment_data` **as saved by the logger**.

+# GIT notes:

+You may want to git ignore the data files that are produced by running the experiment.
+For that, simply add the following line to the `.git/info/exclude` file in your clone/fork of the repository:

+`experiment_data/`

+This will gitignore the folder locally on your machine.

 # Instructions to participants

 All participants should read this instruction text and should also be allowed